daisyku/cmpt_340_project/README.md

 dataset, consisting of stroke patients and healthy individuals, with the dlib library.
 We then extract features from the landmarks, and finally we train an SVM model and use it to predict if the user is experiencing a stroke.
-The experimental results of our system average to 93%, indicat- ing a high accuracy in facial droop recognition, which help identifying patients having a stroke.
+The experimental results of our system average to 93%, indicating a high accuracy in facial droop recognition, which will help identify patients having a stroke.